 Innovators of the next generation included toaster and turntablist Yellowman (Winston Foster), a pioneer of "dancehall" (reggae music with rock drums) who established his reputation with Mister Yellowman (? ? - ?
-1982), crossover artists such as Eddy Grant, with the electronic Afro-rock-reggae-funk fusion of Walking on Sunshine (1979), Eek-a-Mouse (Ripton Joseph Hylton), who invented a unique vocal technique that harked back to the early days of toasting, as displayed on Wa Do Dem (1982), and Mikey Dread (Michael Campbell), who crafted African Anthem/ At The Control Dubwise (? ? - ?
-1979), with help from Scientist, King Tubby, Augustus Pablo and Sly & Robbie, and World War III (1981), with help from Scientist, after collaborating with the punk-rock band Clash.
+1982), crossover artists such as Eddy Grant, with the electronic Afro-rock-reggae-funk fusion of Walking On Sunshine (?
+1978 - ?
+1978), Eek-a-Mouse (Ripton Joseph Hylton), who invented a unique vocal technique that harked back to the early days of toasting, as displayed on Wa Do Dem (?
+1981 - ?
+1981), and Mikey Dread (Michael Campbell), who crafted African Anthem (? ? - ?
+1978) and At The Control Dubwise (? ? - ?
+1979), with help from Scientist, King Tubby, Augustus Pablo and Sly & Robbie, and World War III (? ? - aug 1980), with help from Scientist, after collaborating with the punk-rock band Clash.

 As far as dub goes, King Tubby had raised an entire generation of recording engineers, who went on to become innovators of Jamaican music, such as Prince Jammy (Lloyd James), who concocted the all-digital reggae Under Me Sleng Teng (1985), credited with inventing "ragga" (a fusion of reggae, rap and electronic dance music), and Scientist (Overton Brown).